CTCycle/FEXT-Autoencoder/README.md

 - `data/validation` stores the outcomes of data validation processes.
 - Execute `data_validation.py` to conduct an in-depth analysis leveraging the original image dataset.

-**Model**
+**Training**
-Contained within this repository are the necessary files for conducting model training and evaluation, especially for pre-trained models:
+Contained within this repository are the necessary files for conducting model training and evaluation.
-- `model/checkpoints` acts as the default repository where checkpoints of pre-trained models are stored.
+The FEXT AutoEncoder model has been trained and tested on the Flickr 30K dataset, typically used for image captioning, and is versatile enough to be trained on any image dataset of your choice, as long as the input have been properly shaped.
+THe images used for training are located in `data/images`.
+Both the model and the training pipeline have been defined Tensorflow v2.10, while the data is fed using a custom generator to allow handling large image datasets even on low-memory devices.
+The training model checkpoints are saved in `training/checkpoints`.
-- Run `model_training.py` to initiate the training process for deep learning models.
+- Run `model_training.py` to initiate the training process for the autoencoder.
-- Run `model_evaluation.py` to evaluate the performance metrics of pre-trained models.
+- Run `model_evaluation.py` to evaluate the performance metrics of pretrained models.

 **Inference**
 Utilizing `features_extraction.py` from this directory facilitates the loading and inferencing of pre-trained model checkpoints to extract compressed vectorized features from images located within `inference/images`.
 The resulting .csv file is then saved within the same directory.